xSTeHi/USB-Rubber-Ducky-Password-Stealer/README.md

 #
 2)(OPTIONAL) Hide the file WebBrowserPassView.exe to make all undetectable (I prefer to do this for comodity)
 #
-3)Now remove the USB and put it again into the victim's computer to start the Script (Wait when the script has finished - 11s)
+3)Now remove the USB and put it again into the victim's computer to start the Script (Wait until the script is finished - 11s)
 #
 4)(OPTIONAL) Correct the DELAYS, or the USB location for the .exe (Default is D:\ but if you've other Disks/USBs, he can change) if you want, from the Open Source File
 #